- slide 1 of 3

 - James Joyce (from Dublin, Ireland) - His most experimental and famous work, Ulysses, completely abandons generally accepted notions of plot, setting, and characters.

-- Ford Madox Ford - The Good Soldier examines the negative effect of war.
+- Ford Madox Ford - The Good Soldier examines the negative effects of war.

 - Virginia Woolf - To the Lighthouse, as well, strays from conventional forms, focusing on Stream of Consciousness.